From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Problem Formulation

 where $A_i=\{a_j|q_j\in Q_i\}$ is the set of answers to the sub-questions in step $i$, $N=\sum_{i}|Q_i|$ is the total number of sub-questions to be resolved, $f_{\text{LLM}}$ denotes the LLM.
-The abductive reasoning process favors optimal trajectories that are minimally sufficient with respect to $\hat{\mathcal{F}}$ while remaining consistent with the premise-outcome pair $(q,a)$.
+Since $\hat{\mathcal{F}}$ provides the minimally sufficient ground truth evidence to answer question $q$, employing an abductive reasoning process based on $\hat{\mathcal{F}}$ yields concise trajectories.
+This approach naturally minimizes the number of reasoning steps while maintaining strict alignment with the expected outcome $a$.